RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 Click [here](https://github.com/RuleBasedIntegration/Rubi/releases/download/4.16.0.4/Rubi-4.16.0.4.zip)
 to download `Rubi-4.16.0.4.zip` to the Downloads directory on your computer.
-Then extract from the zip file the `Rubi` folder with all its contents into the following directory
+Then extract from the zip file the `Rubi` folder with all its contents into the directory returned by the Mathematica commmand

 ```mma
 FileNameJoin[{$UserBaseDirectory, "Applications"}]